mrzacsmith/web-api-sprint-4.1/README.md

 ### Task 2: CodeGrade Setup

 - [ ] Accept the repository sent to your email inbox associated with your Github account.
+(Full-Time program only)
 - [ ] Make a commit and push it to Github.
 - [ ] Check to see that Codegrade has accepted your git submission.